By Sarah Wengert

 Often, traveling with infants and/or toddlers looks different than traveling with teenagers, so that’s another thing to consider when making your plans.
-Additionally, you’ll want to consider how your partner’s career meshes with yours — are they able to work remote or do they have certain peak times when they can’t be on the move?
+Additionally, if a partner/spouse is part of your family makeup, you’ll want to consider how your partner’s career meshes with yours — are they able to work remotely or do they have certain peak times when they can’t be on the move?

-Bottom line: Regardless of your family dynamics you can absolutely be a travel nurse and bring your family along.
-You just need to make sure that you carefully plan ahead so the timing is right for you and all of your family members.
-There’s no one right answer here, it simply depends on what timing fits your family best!
+Bottom line: Regardless of your family dynamics, you can absolutely be a travel nurse and bring your family along.
+You just need to make sure you carefully plan ahead so the timing is right for you and all of your family members.
+There’s no one right answer here, it simply depends on what best fits your family!

 Travel Nurse Family Housing

 If you choose company-paid travel nurse housing, you’ll want to work closely with your recruiter to ensure they can help you with any special requests your family needs — like additional rooms, a garage, pet-friendly properties, amenities, and other factors.
 Home is where the heart is, and your family’s not merely along for the ride, so you want to make sure to find a home away from home that meets everyone’s needs.
 This will go a long way in making your assignments more successful and keeping your family in good spirits.